Policy Labs 2019

 - the benefits of increased democratic engagement of local residents at a local level, as citizens become more involved in co-producing outcomes in local communities.

-For further information contact: Rob Gregory – [email protected]
+Contact: Rob Gregory – [email protected]

 This project is being sponsored by Peopletoo, Affiliate Members of the Network.
 Peopletoo wishes to support the increased awareness and understanding of social value and maximising social outcomes across local government.
 Social value should be mainstreamed in local government.
 The public sector pound can generate substantial social value without increased cost and in many cases can deliver lower costs and improved service sustainability whilst contributing positively to local communities.